twitchyliquid64/gofi/README.md

 access points (it has the credentials to continue where it left off).
 All parameters are the same except you can specify the path to the state file.
 If you do not, controllerState.json will be used.

+In addition, you can turn on a HTTP server which will serv the last known state for each of your APs.
+Pass a listener address to turn this on.

 Usage: